Asamartino/Rust_for_everyone/src/chapter_16/README.md

 - level 0: beginner exercises to get you familiar with the Rust syntax
 - level 1: easy exercises
 - level 2: intermediate exercises.
-They might combine multiple concepts together, you might need to look around for a solution (as you might not know some concepts)
+They might combine multiple concepts together

 The multiple choice questions (MCQ) can be taken at any time.
 We recommend that you do it without any external help (internet, books, etc.)